 By Julie Pendray

 BIG BEAR CITY, Calif. — If you’ve just joined this series, welcome to some quick snapshots of life in the towns where Pacific Crest Trail (PCT) thru-hikers re-supply their food, take showers, do laundry, pick up packages they’ve mailed to themselves and get a good night’s sleep in a comfortable bed.
 Each re-supply town is a welcome reprieve from the 2,650-mile trail that goes from the Mexican border to Canada, through California, Oregon and Washington, across desert and along the Sierra and Cascade mountain ranges.
 To write this series, I’m traveling comfortably by car.
 At this point, I’ve done at least 3,500 miles.
 What’s my motivation?
 Hiker numbers are increasing exponentially.
-It’s all due to the book Wild by Cheryl Strayed and the movie based on it, featuring Reese Witherspoon.
+A lot of that is due to the book Wild by Cheryl Strayed and the movie based on it, featuring Reese Witherspoon.
+Social media has also played a huge role.
 Last year, long distance permits (500 miles plus) were issued to 4,453 people from around the world.
 Figures for 2016 are due to be released at the end of the year.
 Usually only an estimated 40 percent of hopeful thru-hikers complete the trail.
 Who knows what the figure will be this year?

 I’m now in Canada, interviewing people who have amazingly already completed the journey, according to their blogs and fellow hikers in Facebook groups.
 The entire hike takes most people 5 months or more.
 I’m told these people have done it in less than 3 months.